-Every Saturday Morning, 9 am – 1 pm, ECO-TIANGUIS FARMER’S MARKET on the main beach in Zihuatanejo: Come out and mingle with the local community every Saturday morning.
+Every Saturday Morning, 9 am – 1 pm, ECO-TIANGUIS FARMER’S MARKET next to the museum in Zihuatanejo: Come out and mingle with the local community every Saturday morning.
 Local vendors have organic foods, crafts, music, art and more!
 It’s wonderful time!
 Don’t miss it!

-Sunday, August 9, INTERNATIONAL DAY OF THE WORLD’S INDIGENOUS PEOPLES: In 1994, the United Nations General Assembly proclaimed this date to be celebrated every year.
-The theme for 2015 is, “Post 2015 Agenda: Ensuring indigenous peoples’ health and well-being” puts a spotlight on the issue of indigenous peoples’ access to health care services, as improving indigenous peoples’ health remains a critical challenge for indigenous peoples.
+Tuesday, August 9, INTERNATIONAL DAY OF THE WORLD’S INDIGENOUS PEOPLES: In 1994, the United Nations General Assembly proclaimed this date to be celebrated every year.
+The theme for 2015 is, “Indigenous Peoples’ Right to Education.”

 Photo by: Tania Scales, Zihuatanejo